iroro1/kanyiji/README.md

 # Kanyiji Marketplace

-A modern e-commerce marketplace connecting African artisans, brands, and businesses with global buyers.
+A modern e-commerce marketplace connecting African entrepreneurs, brands, and businesses with global buyers.
 Built with Next.js 14, TypeScript, and Tailwind CSS.

 ## 🚀 Features